 Scottsdale is a relatively large city located in the state of Arizona.
-With a population of 236,839 people and 60 constituent neighborhoods, Scottsdale is the sixth largest community in Arizona.
+With a population of 242,753 people and 62 constituent neighborhoods, Scottsdale is the seventh largest community in Arizona.

 Scottsdale home prices are not only among the most expensive in Arizona, but Scottsdale real estate also consistently ranks among the most expensive in America.

-Scottsdale is a decidedly white-collar city, with fully 93.39% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Scottsdale is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Scottsdale who work in sales jobs (16.58%), management occupations (16.17%), and office and administrative support (11.65%).
+Scottsdale is a decidedly white-collar city, with fully 91.65% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Scottsdale is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Scottsdale who work in management occupations (18.42%), sales jobs (14.70%), and business and financial occupations (10.63%).

 Also of interest is that Scottsdale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Scottsdale is a very ethnically-diverse city.
 The people who call Scottsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scottsdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Scottsdale include Irish, English, Italian, and Polish.
+Scottsdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.15% of the city’s residents.
+Important ancestries of people in Scottsdale include German, Irish, English, Italian, and Polish.

 The most common language spoken in Scottsdale is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.